vzantedeschi/Dada/README.md

-# Decentralized Frank-Wolfe Boosting for Collaborative Learning of Personalized Models
+# Decentralized Frank-Wolfe Boosting for Collaborative Learning of Personalized Models with Graph Optimization

 **python3 project**